sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 ## Conclusion

-Believe it or not, it's still in the forensics category for a reason.
-Always remember the age-old mantra:
+It's still in the forensics category for a reason so always remember the age-old mantra:
 ~~~
 Doing the right protocols,
    in the right frame,